gavinhoward/bc/manuals/benchmarks.md

 For GNU `bc`:

 ```
-real 13.84
+real 13.80
-user 13.84
+user 13.80
 sys 0.00
 ```

 For this `bc`:

 ```
-real 14.65
+real 14.90
-user 14.65
+user 14.90
 sys 0.00
 ```

-It seems that my `bc` runs `for` loops faster than `while` loops.
+It seems that my `bc` runs `while` loops faster than `for` loops.
 I don't know why it does that because both loops are using the same code underneath the hood.

 Note that, when running the benchmarks, the optimization used is not the one I